CBUT-DT: Analogue-to-digital conversion

-CBUT shut down its analogue signal, over VHF channel 2, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal was relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to post-transition channel 43.
-Through the use of PSIP, digital television receivers display CBUT-DT's virtual channel as its analogue-era VHF channel 2.
+CBUT shut down its analogue signal, over VHF channel 2, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
+The station's digital signal was relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to post-transition channel 43, using virtual channel 2.

 Post-transition, CBUT downconverted the high definition video resolution for its digital signal from 1080i to 720p.

 Spectrum repacking

 In April 2017, Industry Canada posted new channel assignments for stations as a result of spectrum repacking due to the U.S. 600 MHz spectrum auction.
-CBUT-DT will move to channel 35 on May 1, 2020.
-As of April 2017, channel 35 is occupied by KVOS-TV; that station moved to channel 14 in October 2019.
+CBUT-DT moved to channel 35 on May 1, 2020.
+Channel 35 was previously occupied by KVOS-TV; that station moved to channel 14 in October 2019.